ucsd-cse131-s18/ucsd-cse131-s18.github.io/index.md

 ### Late Work

-You have a total of 4 slip days that you can apply over the course of the quarter.
+You have a total of 4 extension days that you can apply over the course of the quarter.
 Any amount of time past the deadline counts as a full day.
 These apply to programming assignments and to take-home work.
 You cannot use more than one day on a given assignment.